FileTables (SQL Server)

 You configure FileTables separately from FILESTREAM.
 Therefore you can continue to use the FILESTREAM feature without enabling non-transactional access or creating FileTables.

 There is no non-transactional access to FILESTREAM data except through FileTables.
-Therefore, when you enable non-transactional access, the behavior of existing FILESTREAM columns and applications is not affected.
+Therefore, when you enable non-transactional access, the behavior of existing FILESTREAM columns and applications isn't affected.

 About FileTables and non-transactional access